-Women with polycystic ovary syndrome are more likely to be overweight or obese partially due to increased testosterone produced by the ovaries, and the inability for insulin to function normally in some women.
+Women with polycystic ovarian syndrome are more likely to be overweight or obese partially due to increased testosterone produced by the ovaries, and the inability for insulin to function normally in some women.
 Being overweight increases the risk of developing insulin resistance and Type II diabetes.
 Women who are overweight or obese are also at a higher risk of developing sleep apnea, high blood pressure, high cholesterol and heart disease.
 Women with PCOS should be tested for Type II diabetes and high cholesterol.

 Weight loss has been shown to reduce the risk of diabetes and disorders related to obesity.
 In one study, weight loss was shown to work just as well, if not better, than medication alone in reducing the risk of diabetes.
 Weight loss can lower the amount of male hormones in the body, and reduce abnormal hair growth.
 Additionally, weight loss can help regulate the menstrual cycle, and improve pregnancy rates.
 A weight loss of only 2 to 5 percent of body weight can result in these changes.

 The best way to lose weight with PCOS naturally is a combination of healthy diet and exercise.
 There is no one single diet known to work best.
 But never skip meals to try to lose weight.
 That will throw off the insulin response when you do eat.
 When you work your muscles they will begin to burn the extra glucose in your body.
 That helps to keep your insulin levels down.
 If you are following a healthy diet and exercising regularly and still struggling to lose weight, then you may benefit from additional help from a medical weight loss clinic.